-The specialisation in Book and Digital Media Studies focuses on the dynamic process of the transmission of knowledge and information through analogue (print) and electronic (internet) media.
-You study both the historical development – from Gutenberg to Gates – and the modern practice of textual communication within its societal and technological context.
+Book and Digital Media Studies, a specialisation within the Leiden University Master’s in Media Studies, focuses on the dynamic process of the transmission of knowledge and information through analogue (print) and digital (internet) media.
+You study both the historical development – from Gutenberg to Google – and the modern practice of textual communication within its societal and technological context.
 Much attention is given to the far-reaching consequences of the digital revolution for the world of the book.

-The aim of the programme is to ensure you have an in-depth knowledge of the history and modern practice of text transmission—manuscripts, printing and recent digital developments.
-You will also graduate with detailed knowledge of all relevant issues and academic skills and insights regarding the field of book studies.
+The aim of the programme is to ensure that you have an in-depth knowledge of the history of the written word, and of theories of publishing and textual media, both in physical and digital form.
+You will also graduate with detailed knowledge of all relevant issues and academic skills and insights regarding the field of Book Studies.

 “There are striking parallels between the invention of book printing and the introduction of the internet: Johannes Gutenberg and Bill Gates have a lot in common.”